 How much should I expect to pay?

 The Ashland University Net Price Calculator will help you estimate your out-of-pocket costs for your upcoming year.
-Incoming freshmen, transfer students and adult online Criminal Justice students can be financially prepared to begin your college education.
+Incoming freshmen and transfer students can be financially prepared to begin your college education.

 Incoming freshmen will need your high school GPA and your ACT score.
 Transfer students will need their cumulative college GPA and college credit hours accrued.

-Part of The Ashland Promise is an affordable education and the many forms of financial resources available - scholarships, grants, loans, work - go a long way.
+The Ashland Promise provides an affordable education through offering many forms of financial aid including scholarships, grants, loans, and student employment.